Nexfinity/CakeyBot-Wiki/en/feature/support-tickets.md

 **Open Embed Message/Color:** Customize the message and embed color shown once the ticket channel has been created (up to 2,000 characters).

+**Open Embed Title:** Customize the title shown on the "Open a Ticket" embed (up to 256 characters).
+Leave blank to use the default title ("Support Ticket").

+**Open Button Label:** Customize the text shown on the "Open a Ticket" button (up to 80 characters).
+Leave blank to use the default label ("Open a Ticket").

 # Usage/Creating Tickets

-Once you have enabled and configured support tickets via the web dashboard your users can start making tickets once you create an embed using the `/setup createticketembed <type>` command, selecting the "Panel" type when prompted.
-Running this command will create a fancy embed with a button that users can click to automatically open up tickets.
+Once you have enabled and configured support tickets via the web dashboard your users can start making tickets once you create an embed using the `/setup createticketembed <panel>` command.
+The `panel` option autocompletes with your panel's name (its custom name if you've set one, otherwise "Panel #1") — select it to generate a fancy embed with a button that users can click to automatically open up tickets.
 When users click the button it will prompt them to enter a reason for their ticket.

 You do _not_ need to make/set up a support category, Cakey Bot will automatically generate the correct channels and permissions if Cakey Bot has access to do so.